Museu Nacional de História Natural de Angola

 The Museu Nacional de História Natural de Angola (National Museum of Natural History of Angola) is located in the Ingombota District of the city of Luanda, Angola.
-It is the largest and only Museum of Natural History in Angola and one of a collection of museums in Luanda.
+Established in 1938, it is the only museum of natural history in Angola.

 History

 The museum was established in 1938 as the Museu de Angola, and was originally housed in the Fortress of São Miguel, initially with departments of Ethnography, History, Zoology, Botany, Geology, Economics and Art.
 A library and colonial history archive was added.
 In 1956, the museum collection moved to its current 3-story building in Ingombota.
-It is located in the center of Ingombota across the street from the now demolished Kinaxixi Market.
+It is located in the center of Ingombota in Largo do Kinaxixe.